ssilverman/QNEthernet/README.md

   wait for a connection.
 * `connectNoWait(host, port)`: Similar to `connect(host, port)`, but it doesn't wait for a connection.
 Note that the DNS lookup will still wait.
+* `connecting()`: Returns whether the client is in the middle of connecting.
+  This is used when doing a non-blocking connect.
 * `connectionId()`: Returns an ID for the connection to which the client refers.
   It will return non-zero if connected and zero if not connected.
 Note that it's possible for new connections to reuse previously-used IDs.